Chemical and Biological Engineering

 Equivalent with CHEN201,

-(II) Introduction to the formulation and solution of material and energy balances on chemical processes.
+Introduction to the formulation and solution of material and energy balances on chemical processes.
 Establishes the engineering approach to problem solving, the relations between known and unknown process variables, and appropriate computational methods.
-Prerequisites: CHGN122.
-Co-requisites: CBEN210, CBEN200, MATH213, MATH225.
 3 hours lecture; 3 semester hours.
+Prerequisite: CHGN122.
+Co-requisite: CBEN210, CBEN200, MATH213, MATH225.

 View Course Learning Outcomes